Isaackap/Letterboxd-Discord-Bot/README.md

 ### Future updates currently planned.
 No guarantee they are added

-- `/watchlistpick <profile_name>` - grabs a user's watchlist and randomly selects one film from the list.
+- `/watchlistpick <profile_name>` - grabs a users' watchlist and randomly selects one film from the list.
 - Movie images.
 Currently images cannot be scraped from Letterboxd, will look into getting them some other way to include in posts.
 - `/film <film_name>` - grabs the info such as name, year, synopsis, director, or actors for a specified film.